babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 There were a lot of names for ES6 itself: Harmony, ES Next, ES6, ES2015.
 When people hear about new ideas it makes sense to just pick the latest number and attach the name to it.

-Thus it's easy to [search](https://twitter.com/search?q=es7%20class%20properties&src=typd) [around](https://twitter.com/search?q=es7%20decorators&src=typd) for tweets/blog posts/talks that say something like "ES7 Decorators" and find it become the established name for it.
+Thus it's easy to [search](https://twitter.com/search?q=es7%20class%20properties&src=typd) [around](https://twitter.com/search?q=es7%20decorators&src=typd) for tweets/blog posts/talks that say something like "ES7 Decorators" and find that it's become the established name for it.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Your reminder that binding with :: is just an experimental proposal at stage 0 and might never become a part of JS.
 Don&#39;t call it &quot;ES7&quot;.</p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/785082176610115584?ref_src=twsrc%5Etfw">October 9, 2016</a></blockquote>